Skip to main content

 4. leadership

 To deliver new services, certain skills and learning elements are compulsory, with selective CPD allied to the 3-year regulator standards.
 CPD will be for the whole profession but will also be tailored to the services and work that an optometrist, dispensing optician and contact lens optician undertakes.
 Reflective portfolios will facilitate teaching, attitudes and professionalism.
-The focus will be on scope of practice, reflection and mentoring aligned with other health care professions, such as dentistry and medicine.
+The focus will be on scope of practice, reflection and mentoring aligned with other health care professions, such as dentistry, pharmacy and medicine.

 Mentorship and support